Table of Contents

 - Knowing exactly what to offer and vs. creating a million different customized offerings

 The problem is, clarity is not always so easy to come by, especially in the beginning stages of starting your business.

 Why clarity in your business can be so elusive

 Think about the noise you’re exposed to on a regular basis: Facebook, Instagram, emails, podcasts — all with experts and other business owners telling you what you should and shouldn’t be doing.

 If you’re not careful, all of that expert advice can drown out your inner voice — you know, that voice inside that knows what’s best for you.

 It’s so common for early stage entrepreneurs to take all of that expert advice and make it fit into their own business.
 But it doesn’t always work!
 Just because something worked for someone else, does not necessarily mean it will work for you.

 After all, you have your own goals, dreams, gifts, and strengths, and you started a business to use those, right?
 Not to replicate what someone else has already done!

 This doesn’t mean you should never take advice from anyone.
 But you want to be able to use your own inner guidance system to figure out what’s best for you along the way.

-There are certain areas of your business where you want to have a sense of clarity:
+There are certain areas of your business where clarity is key.
+They are: